mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 The process of play testing as a cultural process is explored in more depth now.

-#### Use of GDPs in supporting Playtesting (including player types and side missions)
+#### Use of GDPs in supporting Playtesting  / Discussion on the role of playtesting in particular as a suitable medium (third space)

+I propose that the evolving idioculture, playtesting in particular, has been crucial to the development of this design.
+The learning design sprang from emergent activities.

+Not only the cultural uses of GDPs, but other processes (DO i ACTUALLY HAVE ANY OF THESE IN EVIDENCE? )

+As such, the nature and process of this community evolution merits exploration.

+I observed an evolution of the form and function of playtesting by young participants as an expression of agency by participants.
+The link to maker types here exists especially in social makers, glitchers and magpies.

 One GDPs are identifies as a useful tactic of navigation and as a bridging strategy to wider repertoires, then this can inform process of supporting the development participants to assemble their own repertoires of practice in this new setting.

 In this design, as outlined in Chapter 5 and Appendix.drama I used a drama narrative, with side missions and the concept of player types to do this.

 This matches research of 5D and in particular that of Gutiérrez in conceptions of processes of inclusion.

 <!-- By the time phase three and video capture of data was underway, the process of playtesting began to take on interesting characteristics for some younger participants who were working more independently. -->